top of page

 Gloves:

-Increased attack speed gloves or leech gloves like Dracul's, 20% faster cast rate gloves, gloves with 20% faster attack speed and increases to skill trees, Chance Guards for 40% magic find, or optionally you can use rare gloves with resistances and magic find.
+Increased attack speed gloves or leech gloves like Dracul's, 20% faster cast rate gloves, gloves with 20% faster attack speed and increases to skill trees, Chance Guards for 40% magic find, or optionally you can use budget gloves with resistances and magic find.

 Feet: